Web App Cost Estimation: 4 Methods Compared (2026)

 1. Calibrate hours against shipped work, not gut feel.
 "Stripe billing: 45h" comes from invoices, not optimism.
 If you have no historical data, borrow calibrated values — that is exactly what the web app calculator exists for.

 2. The infrastructure tax is not optional.
 25-35% on top of feature hours for deployment, error states, responsive work, and QA.
-Every estimate that later blew up on me had this line missing or set to 10%.
+Every estimate that later blew up on us had this line missing or set to 10%.

 3. Integrations are per-item, not bundled.
 Each third-party API (email, analytics, CRM, shipping) is 10-60 hours.
 "Plus a few integrations" in a spec is a $3,000-$15,000 blur — enumerate them.